xh-0/xh-0/README.md

   My name is xiaohuhu.
   This is my world.
-- 👏 欢迎来到大猫的友人帐专属小屋
+- 👏 Welcome to Big Cat's Friend's Own Cabin
-- 😺 我是你的好朋友大猫兄！
+- 😺 I'm your good friend Big Cat！
-- ✍️ 以后这里就是归宿了。从此以后呢，我会用他来记录 生活、心情、知识、笔记、创意....
+- ✍️ From now on, this is the home.
+From now on, I will use him to record life, mood, knowledge, notes, creativity....
-- 📝 咸鱼一条，不求功名利达，但求身体健康，家庭和睦，大吉大利，友谊常在，知足常乐。
+- 📝 A salted fish, not fame and fortune, but for good health, family harmony, good luck, friendship, contentment.
-- 🌏 Hello World!（先注入一波灵魂🙈）
+- 🌏 Hello World!（Let's start with a wave of souls🙈）
-- 我是一条酸菜鱼，又酸，又菜，有多余。
+- I am a pickled fish, and sour, and vegetables, there is more。
-- 未来，关于你缺席的日子我会慢慢讲给你听😑。
+- In the future, I will tell you more about the days when you are absent😑。
-- 敬请期待着我们之间的故事吧！🙉
+- Stay tuned for the story between us！🙉
-- 奥利给！🙋
+- cheer up！🙋
  😘😘 Enjoy~